Spend your fall, winter, or spring in Morocco: Is Morocco a good snowbird location?

 Safety

-Snowbirds have nothing to worry about when traveling to Morocco because generally, it is considered a safe place to visit.
+Snowbirds have nothing to worry about when traveling to Morocco because it is generally considered safe.
 The crime rate there is really low but a little extra vigilance is advised because it is easy for something to happen.
-As a snowbird in Morocco, you are more likely to encounter scams or pickpockets than anything more serious, but it is still necessary that you take proper precautions always.
+As a snowbird in Morocco, you are more likely to encounter scams or pickpockets than anything more serious, but it is still necessary that you always take proper precautions.

 Communication, internet, and cellphone in Morocco

-Arabic is the official language of Morocco, and French is the second widely spoken language.
-You could easily encounter signs, menus, instructions, and other written information to be either in Arabic.
-English is one of the most widely spoken foreign language in Morocco.
+Arabic is the official language of Morocco, and French is the second most widely spoken language.
+You will easily encounter signs, menus, instructions, and other written information in either Arabic or French.
+English is one of the most widely spoken foreign languages in Morocco.

-You could easily pick one of these SIM cards at the airports or Tobacco kiosks.
-A picture of your passport will be taken when you purchase a SIM card.
-It is a protocol, so don't be alarmed.
+You can easily pick one of these SIM cards at the airports or Tobacco kiosks.
+When you purchase a SIM card, a picture of your passport will be taken.
+This is a protocol, so don't be alarmed.

 Wintersun Locations in Morocco

 - Rose Valley: Many snowbirds want to enjoy warm calm daily life and unbelievable views.
-If you would like to surround yourself with blooming fresh flowers and breathe in the fragrance, the Valley of Roses is the location for you.
+If you would like to surround yourself with blooming fresh flowers and breathe in the fragrance, the Valley of Roses is your location.
 You could drive around, walk through the rose bushes, and probably experience the intoxicating valley of the Roses flower festival.

 - Marrakech: You can get to visit mosques, palaces, and gardens in the city of Marrakech.
 If you're also interested in shopping, you could purchase traditional textiles, jewelry, and pottery in the bustling markets in the maze-like alleys.
-The 12th century Moorish Koutoubia Mosque can be found in Marrakech, and its minaret has become a symbol of the city.
+The 12th-century Moorish Koutoubia Mosque is in Marrakech, and its minaret has become a city symbol.

 - Asilah: With its sandy beaches, Asilah is an old town built in the 15th century by colonial Portuguese.
-It is an ideal location for snowbirds looking to live in a small laidback city that looks like something out of a beautiful gigantic painting.
-The murals painted around the town makes it somewhat of an art hub.
+It is an ideal location for snowbirds looking to live in a small, laidback city that looks like something out of a beautiful gigantic painting.
+The murals painted around the town make it somewhat of an art hub.
 There's also usually an annual art festival.

 - Oudaias Kasbah: Snowbirds can enjoy this awesome place by taking a stroll through the streets where all of the houses are painted white, with bright blue parapets.
 It is quiet, so you don't have to worry about crowds.
-It is located within the vicinity of a mid-eleventh century mosque, the Kasbah Mosque.
+It is located near a mid-eleventh-century mosque, the Kasbah Mosque.
 You can also have fun at the beaches or fragrant smelling at the Andalusian Gardens.

 - Essaouira: A small fortified fishing town with lots of history, close to Marrakech.
-A nice beach that is more developed than other beach towns.
+It is a nice beach that is more developed than other beach towns.

 - Safi: On the Atlantic side of Morocco, Safi is a small fishing town with a nice beach only a short walk away.
 The center has a Medina with plenty of stalls.

-- Al Hoceima: On the Mediterranean coast Al Hoceima is a popular tourist destination.
-You will find many isolated beaches and have a nice view of the Rif Mountains that are not far away.
+- Al Hoceima: On the Mediterranean coast, Al Hoceima is a popular tourist destination.
+It has many isolated beaches and offers a nice view of the nearby Rif Mountains.

 - Agadir: Located in the middle of the country, Agadir is one of the biggest coastal cities in Morocco.
 A good place to enjoy Moroccan heritage and culture.